NAL Saras: Mark 2

-In collaboration with Council of Scientific and Industrial Research, NAL is also engaged development of Saras Mk2, a 19-seater version of the airliner.
+The CSIR-National Aerospace Laboratories, NAL is also engaged development of Saras Mk2, a 19-seater version of the airliner.
 Government has given clearance and fund requirement to NAL for development of same.
 NAL has completed basic testing for pre-production standard and aims for certification in 4 years to produce first aircraft in following one-and-a-half-year.
 Dassault Systèmes announced that NAL will be using 3DEXPERIENCE and DraftSight for cabin design, 2D/3D modelling, prototyping and laser cutting.
-Mark 2 will undergo wind tunnel testing on November 2019 with tractor configuration.
-Department of Scientific and Industrial Research (DSIR) demanded an additional grant of ₹100 crore for 2021-22.
+Mark 2 will undergo wind tunnel testing in November 2019 with tractor configuration.
+Department of Scientific and Industrial Research (DSIR) demanded an additional grant of ₹100 crore for 2021–22.
 NAL is targeting ₹50 crore per unit cost for Saras Mk2 against ₹55 crore for Dornier 228 that has unpressurized cabin with altitude restriction.
 NAL wants the government to purchase 50-60 units to make manufacturing viable.

-On 27 March 2022, NAL unveiled 16-seater air ambulance variant of Sara Mk2 at Wings India 2022.
+On 27 March 2022, NAL unveiled 16-seater air ambulance variant of Saras Mk2 at Wings India 2022 in Hyderabad.
 International Critical Care Air Transfer Team (ICATT) from Bengaluru signed letter of intent to purchase 2 units.

 On 14 May 2022, NAL started taxi trials of locally developed digital anti-skid braking system on Saras PT1N that will help landing on shorter runways.
 A total of 15-20 trials are planned to check system performance.
 It is a state-of-art brake-by-wire electro-hydraulic braking system that is controlled by high-performance flight control computer.
 Upon validation, the system will be transferred on Saras Mk2.
+Paras Defence supplied complete glass avionics suite for Saras MK2 in March 2023.

+As of April 2024, NAL plans to have the Mark-2's maiden flight by late 2027, which is a delay from the target of 2026-27.
+NAL had reportedly bought most of the materials and fabrication would start only after release of drawings.
+While most of the components will be developed by NAL some would be outsourced to Hindustan Aeronautics Limited (metallic parts) and other vendors (fuselage sections).
+Avionics is being sourced from Genesis.
+Two prototypes are to be built whose first flight will follow one year-long taxi trials, or ground-based runs at various speeds.
+The Saras protype PT1N will serve as a technology demonstrator from which NAL's brake management and environmental control will be derived.